m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

  - Click on the `Carlos Mensah` search result.
    ![Creating a filter](./sheets-screenshots/10.png)
  - Click `OK`.
- - Conveniently, you can now see just the information associated with Carlos Mensah and the filter icon looks even more like a funnel!
+ - Conveniently, you can now see just the information associated with Carlos Mensah, and the filter icon looks even more like a funnel!
    ![Carlos Mensah](./sheets-screenshots/11.png)